opendatahub-io/odh-model-controller/docs/quickstart-traffic-splitting.md

 - Install ModelMesh as described in the [ModelMesh serving quickstart's installation section](https://github.com/opendatahub-io/modelmesh-serving/blob/main/docs/quickstart.md#1-install-modelmesh-serving).
 The `odh-model-controller` is a companion controller for [modelmesh-serving](https://github.com/opendatahub-io/modelmesh-serving).

-- Install Service Mesh depending on your OpenShift or Kubernetes system.
+- Install Service Mesh on OpenShift by using one of the following installation methods:

-  - On OpenShift, use the [deploy.ossm.sh](../scripts/deploy.ossm.sh) script to quickly install OpenShift Service Mesh (OSSM).
-On Red Hat OpenShift for AWS, you must uncomment a few lines in the `deploy.ossm.sh` script before you run it.
+  - Install OpenShift Service Mesh (OSSM) by running the [`deploy.ossm.sh`](../scripts/deploy.ossm.sh) script.
+Note that on Red Hat OpenShift for AWS, you must uncomment a few lines in the `deploy.ossm.sh` script before you run it.

-  - On another type of OpenShift (or Kubernetes), use [Istio](https://istio.io/) to install OSSM.
-You must also install the required `istiod` and `istio-ingressgateway` components.
-For example, if you [install with `istioctl`](https://istio.io/latest/docs/setup/install/istioctl/), use the `istioctl install` command which also installs `istiod` and `istio-ingressgateway`.
+  - Alternatively, install [Istio](https://istio.io/) with the required `istiod` and `istio-ingressgateway` components.
+For example, if you [install by using the `istioctl` command](https://istio.io/latest/docs/setup/install/istioctl/), it includes the required `istiod` and `istio-ingressgateway` components.

 ## Procedure